percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 } TunnelMessage;
 ```

-The elements of "TunnelMessage" include:
+The elements of `TunnelMessage` include:

 * version: indicates the version of this protocol (0x00).
-* msg_type: the type of message contained within the structure "body".
+* msg_type: the type of message contained within the structure `body`.

-The "UnsupportedVersion" message is defined as follows:
+The `UnsupportedVersion` message is defined as follows:

 {align="left"}
 ```
 struct { } UnsupportedVersion;
 ```

-The "UnsupportedVersion" message does not convey any additional information in the body.
+The `UnsupportedVersion` message does not convey any additional information in the body.

-The "SupportedProfiles" message is defined as:
+The `SupportedProfiles` message is defined as:

 {align="left"}
 ```